Neural Operator: Learning Maps Between Function Spaces: Introduction

 \subsection{Background and Context}

-\paragraph{PDEs.} ``Differential equations [...] represent the most powerful tool humanity has ever created for making sense of the material world.'' \citet{strogatz2009loves}.
-Over the past few decades, significant progress has been made on formulating \citep{gurtin1982introduction} and solving \citep{johnson2012numerical} the governing PDEs in many scientific fields from micro-scale problems (e.g., quantum and molecular dynamics) to macro-scale applications (e.g., civil and marine engineering).
-Despite the success in the application of PDEs to solve real-world problems, two significant challenges remain: \begin{itemize} \item identifying the governing model for complex systems; \item efficiently solving large-scale nonlinear systems of equations. \end{itemize} Identifying/formulating the underlying PDEs appropriate for modeling a specific problem usually requires extensive prior knowledge in the corresponding field which is then combined with universal conservation laws to design a predictive model.
+\paragraph{Data-driven approaches for solving PDEs.} Over the past decades, significant progress has been made in formulating \citep{gurtin1982introduction} and solving \citep{johnson2012numerical} the governing PDEs in many scientific fields from micro-scale problems (e.g., quantum and molecular dynamics) to macro-scale applications (e.g., civil and marine engineering).
+Despite the success in the application of PDEs to solve real-world problems, two significant challenges remain: (1) identifying the governing model for complex systems; (2) efficiently solving large-scale nonlinear systems of equations.

+Identifying and formulating the underlying PDEs appropriate for modeling a specific problem usually requires extensive prior knowledge in the corresponding field which is then combined with universal conservation laws to design a predictive model.
 For example, modeling the deformation and failure of solid structures requires detailed knowledge of the relationship between stress and strain in the constituent material.
 For complicated systems such as living cells, acquiring such knowledge is often elusive and formulating the governing PDE for these systems remains prohibitive, or the models proposed are too simplistic to be informative.
 The possibility of acquiring such knowledge from data can revolutionize these fields.
 Second, solving complicated nonlinear PDE systems (such as those arising in turbulence and plasticity) is computationally demanding and can often make realistic simulations intractable.
-Again the possibility of using instances of data from such computations to design fast approximate solvers holds great potential for accelerating numerous problems in computational science and engineering and for revolutionizing scientific discovery.
+Again the possibility of using instances of data to design fast approximate solvers holds great potential for accelerating numerous problems.